eastgenomics/eggd_multiqc/Readme.md

 * VCFeval Hap.py
 * Het-hom analysis
 * Verifybamid
-* sentieon-dnaseq and Picard
+* Sentieon-dnaseq and Picard
-* samtools/flagstat and
+* Samtools/flagstat and
 * FastQC

 ## What are the typical use cases for this app?